-It is a woody, perennial, bushy plant that can reach a height of up to 20 feet.
+It is a woody, perennial, bushy plant that can reach up to 20 feet.

 The flowers come in a range of colors, as well as a large number of cultivars.
 The flowers have a similar texture and color to paper.